koroonakaart/koroonakaart/README.md

 # Koroonakaart

+Koroonakaart is a project which aims to give accurate and up-to-date information about the Covid-19 epidemic in Estonia.

-Repo now being developed within Open Knowledge Estonia: [https://github.com/okestonia/koroonakaart](https://github.com/okestonia/koroonakaart).
-Data is updated every day around 11:00 Estonian time (depending on TEHIK data update).
-Live version is available at [koroonakaart.ee](http://koroonakaart.ee/).
+The project is currently managed by Open Knowledge Estonia.
+GitHub repository: [https://github.com/okestonia/koroonakaart](https://github.com/okestonia/koroonakaart).
+The live version is available at [koroonakaart.ee](https://koroonakaart.ee/).
+The data is updated every day around 11:00 Estonian time, depending on the TEHIK data update.
+The app is published in three language versions: Estonian, English, and Russian.

-The URL to load the localized version follows the format of **https://koroonakaart.ee/language** (eg https://koroonakaart.ee/en).
-Valid language identifiers currently are **et** (Estonian), **en** (English) and **ru** (Russian).

-This project is co-developed by a team of researchers and open government data activists from Open Knowledge Estonia, Tallinn University of Technology (Keegan McBride, @keeganmcbride), University of Tartu (Joonas Puura, @PuuraJ), and other civic activists (Harry Sild, @Kypsis; Chris Thompson @neuroactive) who took part in the Garage 48 Hack The Crisis Hackathon.

 For more information please contact:

 Maarja-Leena Saar (board member of Open Knowledge Estonia) ⁠— maarjaleena@okee.ee

-## Data / API
+## Data
 All data used by our application can be accessed directly at the following link: https://www.koroonakaart.ee/data.json

-## To embed any of the charts

-You can use the export menu on the charts (hamburger menu on the top right), select *Embed Graph* and copy and paste from the modal or directly link to the chart.
-Eg https://www.koroonakaart.ee/en/chart?chart=TestsPopRatioChart&height=700&width=1000 .

-Accepts height and width currently as props through query string.

 ## Project setup

 ### Get/update data from TEHIK API

-Download latest Estonian COVID-19 data from TEHIK and transform it into json format
+After cloning the repository, you will need to download the latest Estonian COVID-19 data from TEHIK in order for the app to compile.

 ```
 cd TEHIK_Open_Data_Loading_Scripts/
-pip3 install -r requirements.txt
-python3 main.py
+./update_data.sh
 ```

+Note: At present, the update process won't work if carried out between midnight and the time that TEHIK updates their data.
+We realise this isn't ideal and are actively working to improve the process.

-### Install frontend dependencies
+### Install front-end dependencies

 To Customize Vue.js configuration see [Configuration Reference](https://cli.vuejs.org/config/).